katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 SHOULD
 * Add parameter to allow specifying the version of postgres to use. (must delete + create dockers if necessary) (will require refactoring options handling)
 * Add parameter to allow specifying the version of odoo to use. (must delete + create dockers if necessary) (will require refactoring options handling)
-* Rename repository to odoutils.sh, and test script to odounit.sh
+* Rename repository to odoutils.sh,
 * Add odorun.sh for running one or more modules from docker.

 COULD